NGLPteam/dspace-aws-infra/README.md

 ## Terraform stuff

-You need an .aws/credentials file, and also the same information exported as ENV variables.
-You get the credentials from your AWS SSO login, click on AWS Account, CDL Sandbox, Command line or programatic access, and copy/paste credentials to ~/.aws/credentials AND to your bash config files (I have a ~/.creds.env file I source from ~/.bashrc with the following:
+You need an `.aws/credentials` file, and also the same information exported as ENV variables.
+You get the credentials from your AWS SSO login, click on AWS Account, CDL Sandbox, Command line or programatic access, and copy/paste credentials to `~/.aws/credentials` AND to your bash config files (I have a `~/.creds.env` file I source from `~/.bashrc` with the following:

 `if [[ -r "${HOME}/.creds.env" ]]; then
      source "${HOME}/.creds.env"
 fi`

 AWS CLI works with the .aws/credentials file, as do a few other tools, but Ansible and Terraform both seem to prefer the environment variables.

+> :warning: You'll need to repeat those credential-copying steps every day you work with these scripts.
+They are time-limited and will only last a day.

 Be sure to not commit the `.creds.env` file to any GitHub repository, or hilarity will ensue.